backupbrew/switchbrew/IPC Marshalling.md

 | 1    | 31-16 | Size                      |

 Ignored by kernel unless the cmdreply has bufX-descriptor enabled?
+Probably copies the data from the cmdreply bufX to this bufC?

 ### Buffer descriptor X